Elta305/Projet-ML/paper/paper.typ

 )

 === Results analysis

 @fig-1 shows our linear regression results.
 The loss curve displays the expected pattern: rapid initial decrease followed by gradual convergence.
 Within 200 epochs, most improvement occurs, with minimal gains thereafter.
-The bottom plots contrast the best and worst models.
+The bottom plots contrast the median and worst models.
 Both capture linear relationships but with different slopes.
 The data points cluster tightly around both lines, showing both models learned useful patterns performance differences.
 This variability stems from random initialization and dataset generation.

 These results indicate our implementation correctly applies the gradient descent algorithm.
 The smooth convergence indicates proper gradient computation and parameter updates.

+#figure(caption: [
+  This figure displays training results from $100$ linear regression trials ($n=100$) with $200$ samples per run ($sigma=200$), learning rate $0.01$ ($eta=0.01$), and $1000$ epochs ($cal(E)=1000$).
+The top plot shows the interquartile mean loss and Q1-Q3 range during training, while the bottom plots contrast the median and worst performing models from the ensemble.
+To assure statistical significance, we made 15 runs for each experiments.
+], image("./figures/linear_regression.svg")) <fig-1>

 == Linear and non-linear classification